alari/play-wished/README.md

 Other libraries could inherit from `Unwished` and provide response status codes.

-Handling unhappy, unwished paths are easy again ;)
+Handling unhappy, unwished paths is easy again ;)